- Credential Student Service Center

 Commencement will take place between May 14-16, 2021.

 Determining Eligibility to Participate in Commencement

-In order to be eligible to participate in commencement activities, credential candidates must be completing all credential coursework by the end of the spring quarter in the year of the commencement ceremony.
+In order to be eligible to participate in commencement activities, credential candidates must be completing all credential coursework by the end of the spring semester in the year of the commencement ceremony.
 You may have outstanding non-curricular credential requirements remaining, e.g., RICA test, CPR, etc… If you are completing a “credential-only”, you must purchase undergraduate regalia (cap, gown, and tassel) in order to participate in the ceremony.
 If you are completing a degree and a credential, you must purchase the regalia associated with your degree program and line up with your degree department.
 You may only walk once across the stage during the ceremony.

 The Credential Student Service Center (CSSC) provides a list of eligible credential participants to the Records Office.
 Eligibility is based on your progress towards completing your credential courses.
 Keep in mind that listing your name is not a confirmation of your eligibility for the credential.
 If you are unsure of your credential requirements, please consult your program handbook.
-If you are finishing your credential program, please submit your credential application packet towards the end of your final quarter in the program.
+If you are finishing your credential program, please submit your credential application packet towards the end of your final semester in the program.